LAST UPDATED June 14, 2022

 APIs have altered the attack surface of modern applications and exposed new gaps in security in the process.
 In the old days, virtually all application traffic passed through the web front-end of an application, and unsurprisingly that is where security efforts were focused.
 APIs have quickly and thoroughly eroded this basic assumption.

-With this in mind, let’s take a quick look at what makes API security particularly challenging for the old guard, and highlight what organizations can do about it.
-In this blog, we will focus on the nuts and bolts of API threat detection, and in the next installment, we will take a look at strategies for customizing security policies for an organization’s many APIs.
+Let’s take a look at what makes API security particularly challenging for the old guard, and highlight what organizations can do about it.

 Obscuring Attacks in API Traffic

 Attackers are always looking for ways to hide their attacks from security.
 This is part of the never-ending game of cat and mouse between attackers and security teams.
 Attackers often go to great lengths to encode their attack traffic in non-standard ways or embed it within protocols in order to evade detection.
 Ironically, APIs have given attackers a perfect vehicle for obscuring some of their most well-known attacks such as SQL injection.